Cumberland Island National Seashore Closed Since Irma

 Island Trails & Docks

 Even if the St. Marys’ docks were OK, there are obstacles on the island itself to overcome before the National Seashore will reopen.
-Trails were flooded as were beach crossovers.
-On this wilderness island of amazing tree canopy, sporadic downed trees and branches in trail areas and near historic buildings have to be cleaned up.
-It will take time to bring island trails back to their previous condition, such as this scene pictured below of Grand Avenue (shown before storm damage).
+Trails were flooded as were beach crossovers, and standing water remains in some areas.
+According to a source on Cumberland right after the hurricane, observations were of beach erosion from 100 to 200 feet in areas along the Atlantic seashore.
+On this wilderness island of amazing tree canopy, sporadic downed trees and tons of branches in trail areas and near historic buildings require removal.
+It will take time to clean up island trails and make them safe for visitors (like this photo of the island’s main corridor, Grand Avenue, shown before storm damage).

 Cumberland Docks Being Assessed

 Last year, in October 2016, Hurricane Matthew had damaged the arrival docks at both Dungeness and Sea Camp on Cumberland.